MagnusS0/MagnusS0/README.md

-- 👋 Hi, I’m @MagnusS0
+- 👋 Hi, I’m Magnus
 - 👀 I’m interested in finance, crypto, managment, python and ML.
 - 🌱 I’m currently learning python programming and ML.
 - :man_student: I’m studying for a bachlors degree in international management.
-- :man_technologist: I started learning python about 6 months ago and looking to continue learning.

 <!---
 MagnusS0/MagnusS0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.